cboudereau/ArcadeCab/README.md

 I tried an attemps with a powershell script but it does not work : KeyLog.ps1

+## OS

+### Windows
+After noticing a performance downgrade with windows 10 updates I started a comparision between Windows 7/ Windows 8 and Windows 10 version.

+The best FPS with my harware was the Windows 10 1511 after windows 7 then windows 8.
+Higher version of Windows 10 slowdown the performance and you could have some FPS performance instability.

 ## Architecture

 The integration is a chain of executable script from the frontend to the emulator.